tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     i += 1
 {% endhighlight %}

 Notice how the `i` variable is created to serve as an iterator.
-With each iteration of the loop, it is vital that you increment this to avoid entering an endless loop.
+With each iteration of the loop, it is vital that you increment `i` to avoid entering an endless loop.
 The `for` loop does away with the need for iterator variables.
-Adapt your code:
+Adapt your code to make use of a `for`:

 {% highlight py %}
 size(500,500)